 I also wanted to encourage them to access available websites and resources, more specifically directing them to the parent’s helpline which Young Minds offer and give them advice on how best they can support their child.

 This short information sheet discusses mental health in young people and aims to offer advice and guidance for if you are concerned about a child or young person.
+Download the full information sheet here and share with your colleagues

 Everyone has mental health, just like we all have physical health.
 However, at times CYP can struggle to cope and may experience a range of different mental health problems.